-When goods or services are procured through written quotations the following will apply -
+When goods or services are procured through formal written quotations the following will apply -

-- (1) when using the accredited supplier database the ongoing competition amongst providers must be promoted, including by inviting providers to submit quotations on a rotation basis; - (2) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price.
-The preferential point system may be applied to procurement less that R30 000 (VAT included) if and when deemed appropriate; - (3) all reasonable steps must be taken to ensure that the procurement of goods and services through written quotations is not abused;

-(4) the Accounting Officer or his/her delegated authority must, on a monthly basis, be notified in writing of all written quotations accepted by an official acting in terms of a subdelegation;

-19. PROCEDURES FOR PROCURING GOODS/SERVICES THROUGH FORMAL WRITTEN QUOTATIONS
+- (1) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability, and capability to deliver the goods and services and lowest price.
+The preferential point system will be applied to procurement less that R30 000 (VAT included). - (2) all reasonable steps must be taken to ensure that the procurement of goods and services through formal written quotations is not abused. - (3) the Accounting Officer or his/her delegated authority must, on a monthly basis, be notified in writing of all formal written quotations accepted by an official acting in terms of a sub delegation. - 19.
+PROCEDURES FOR PROCURING GOODS/SERVICES THROUGH FORMAL WRITTEN QUOTATIONS